Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

 where the amplitude and peak centre position are fixed as the peak luminosity and time, respectively, while the peak width $\sigma$ is the fitting parameter.
 Finally the \ac{FWHM} is related to $\sigma$ as:

-For \ac{DC} and \ac{LL} simulations, we also analyze the values of the time-averaged luminosity $\langle L_\nu \rangle$ and the time-averaged neutrino mean energy $\langle E_\nu \rangle$.
+For \ac{DC} and \ac{LL} simulations, we also analyse the values of the time-averaged luminosity $\langle L_\nu \rangle$ and the time-averaged neutrino mean energy $\langle E_\nu \rangle$.
+Explicitly, the time average of a quantity $X_\nu$ is computed as:

+where $t_\textnormal{merg}$ is the time of merger and $t_\textnormal{stop}$ is a suitable final time.
+To these time-averages we associate their standard deviations, computed as:

+where $\langle X_\nu^2 \rangle$ is the average of $X^2$.
 For the luminosity, the time average is computed using a window starting at the time of merger and extending either to \unit[10]{ms} after merger or until \ac{BH} formation.
 This window has been chosen to be long enough so that computing the average is meaningful, but not so long that in \ac{LL} simulations the final value is influenced by the late time decrease.
-To these time-averages we associate their standard deviations, computed as:

-where $\langle L_\nu^2 \rangle$ is the average of the squared luminosity.
-The standard deviation of the luminosity provides a way to characterize the deviations of the data from the mean value.

-In a similar fashion we also compute time-averaged neutrino mean energies and their standard deviations.
-However, we select in this case a different time window, extending from the point at which the neutrino mean energies begin to stabilize (typically \unit[2-5]{ms} after the merger), to either the end of the simulation or \ac{BH} formation.
+For the time-averaged neutrino mean energies we select a different time window, extending from the point at which the neutrino mean energies begin to stabilise (typically \unit[2-5]{ms} after the merger), to either the end of the simulation or \ac{BH} formation.
 In this case too the window has been chosen to be long enough to get a meaningful average energy.
 Differently from the case of the time-averaged luminosity however, the final computed value is not sensitive to the end point of the window, because as noted above mean energies are essentially constant until collapse or the end of the simulation.